AayushKhandelwal67/Problematic-Internet-Use-Prediction-ML-DL/README.md

 - Optimized QWK Score: 0.550

 ## Acknowledgements
-Child Mind Institute: For their continuous work in children’s mental health.
+- Child Mind Institute: For their continuous work in children’s mental health.
-Kaggle: For hosting the competition and providing a rich dataset.
+- Kaggle: For hosting the competition and providing a rich dataset.
-Healthy Brain Network (HBN): For the comprehensive data collection.
+- Healthy Brain Network (HBN): For the comprehensive data collection.
-Special thanks to all contributors and researchers in the fields of ML, DL, and Data Science.